SvenGroot/Ookii.CommandLine.Cpp/docs/Tutorial.md

     ookii::localized_string_provider *string_provider = nullptr, const std::locale &locale = {})
 ```

-To make sure you use the correct signature, use the `OOKII_DECLARE_PARSE_METHOD` macro to declare
+To make sure you use the correct signature, use the `OOKII_GENERATED_METHODS` macro to declare
 the method, rather than doing it manually.

 Of course, we need to run the script and add the generated output file to the build.
 You could do